ibm-cloud-docs/cloud-logs/template-migration-logs.md

     - [ ] Deploy agent for Linux servers

     - [ ] Deploy agent to collect and route rSyslog data

-### Manual tasks

-- [ ] Generate the IAM report to identify the access groups, service IDs, users, and trusted profiles that have permissions configured on the instance that you are migrating.

-- [ ] If you have parsing rules configured in the Log Analysis instance, you must manually recreate them in Cloud Logs.
-(In Cloud Logs, you must use Regex to parse the data.)

 - [ ] Modify any runbooks for DevOps